mendix/docs/content/en/docs/appstore/modules/document-generation.md

 ### 1.4 Known Issues {#known-issues}

 * Some widgets, such as the [Charts](/appstore/widgets/charts/) widget, might not be fully loaded if they are rendered before all data is available.
 We check on pending network requests to prevent this, but this is not 100% reliable.
 * If you have the [Application Performance Monitor (APM)](/appstore/partner-solutions/apd/) or [Application Performance Diagnostics (APD)](/appstore/partner-solutions/apd/) add-on enabled in your app, or set the log level of the **Services** log node to *Trace*, the PDF Document Generation module will not be able to generate documents when used in Mendix Cloud.
-Note: This is only applicable for apps built in Mendix versions below 9.24.5 and Mendix 10.0.0.
+Note: This is only applicable for apps built in Mendix 9.24.5 and below and Mendix 10.0.0.

 ## 2 Installation {#installation}